bibbox/app-openspecimen/data/os-plugins/README.md

 Files for creating an external job in Openspecimen and Extracting an BBMRI directory conform EMX file.

-the files need to be placed such that openspecimen can access them.
+The files need to be placed such that openspecimen can access them.
+The Forms corresponding to the extractor can be found here:

+TODO link

 For the Job to create see the example job and see https://openspecimen.atlassian.net/wiki/spaces/CAT/pages/56492042/Jobs for general information on external jobs.